ChaserTlss/Canonical/writingInterview/early education.md

 My results and performance during university can be reflected in my Graduation Project.
 In my second year, my tutor was unable to find suitable candidates from among his graduate students to participate in his project on metal 3D printers.
 I recommended myself, and with my extracurricular competition experience in high school, I became a member of his team, responsible for microcontroller control and sensor debugging.
 I used the control algorithm part of it as my graduation project.
 I got 91 points out of 100, and my GPA was 8.73 in the final term; the maximum is 10 points.

 My interest in embedded systems also started from that project.
-My skill in C language was practised well, and I mastered a lot of basic hardware knowledge.
+My skill in C language was practised well, and I grabbed a lot of basic hardware knowledge.

 ### **Extracurricular achievements obtained at school**